hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/solang.md

                 Building a multiarch container image is fragile and depends on the linux-arm64 runner having access to a remote amd64 docker daemon.

 As far as I know this is not ever used.

+Also includes some cleanups and an anchor build fix.
             </td>
         </tr>
     </table>